neo4j-devtools/relate/packages/cli/docs/dbms.md

 OPTIONS
-  -e, --environment=environment  Name of the environment to run the command against --shutdown                     Use on Windows to stop the DBMS gracefully (uses the Neo4j shutdown procedure)
+  -e, --environment=environment  Name of the environment to run the command against

+  --shutdown                     Use the shutdown procedure, if available, to stop the DBMS (needed on Windows for a
+                                 graceful stop)

 EXAMPLES
   $ relate dbms:stop